• Skip to primary navigation

 The biography, life, and accomplishments of Helmut Strebl

 Helmut Strebl is an Austrian bodybuilder and model born on 6 November 1968.
-He is famous in the fitness universe for his insanely shredded physique.
+He is known in the fitness universe for his insanely shredded physique, showing off low body fat levels and a good amount of muscle mass.
 Whether you are into the fitness lifestyle or not, chances are you probably have seen pictures of Helmut while surfing the internet.
+Helmut has modeled and competed for 20 years and is a renowned motivational speaker.
+His ripped body and inspiring words have motivated numerous people to achieve their dream physiques.

 Full Name: Helmut Strebl